 Cybercriminals are far from new to the world of crime.
 Since the invention of the internet and its adoption in homes across the country, these criminals have worked diligently to steal personal information and spread malicious software.

-As with everything, though, internet crime looks a lot different than it did in the 1980s or 90s.
+As with everything, though, crimes in the USA look a lot different than it did in the 1980s or 90s.
 As online possibilities grow and new technology emerges, so do the nefarious activities people can do with them.
 Here are today’s cybercriminals.

 An activist is someone with a cause in mind, and that cause can be anything.
 Some have political motivations, while others take up religious or social causes.
 Your average activist who attends in-person events probably isn’t a cybercriminal, but the odds are high that there are at least a few online criminals within any movement.
 There’s always a bad egg somewhere, right?